 Why has Hut-8 decided to locate its facility in Alberta when its head office is in Toronto?
 What does the city of Medicine Hat provide that is required for mining Bitcoin?

-The mining of Bitcoin requires a vast amount of electricity.
-The city of Medicine Hat provides a vast amount of electricity or energy.
+In the city of Medicine Hut, they own their own natural gas and electricity generation.

 What benefits does the city of Medicine Hat expect to see from this Bitcoin facility?